6 Ways to Detox Your Home

 A key contaminant to test for?
-PFAs (or per- and polyfluoroalkyl substances) are a group of man-made chemicals often found in water-proof products, from camping equipment to wax-lined paper coffee cups.
-“When purchasing a water filter or purifier, it is important to make sure they have independent testing and certification for the removal of these toxins.”
+PFAs, or per- and polyfluoroalkyl substances.
+This group of man-made chemicals are often found in water-proof products, from camping equipment to wax-lined paper coffee cups.
+"When purchasing a water filter or purifier, it is important to make sure they have independent testing and certification for the removal of these toxins."

 "It is impossible to truly understand all of the ingredients unless you are a chemist or someone like myself who has spent years researching and working in the business," says Dimmick.
 "Many natural ingredients also have to be listed by their INCI (International Nomenclature of Cosmetic Ingredients) name."
 This can often leave a perfectly safe ingredient sounding scary and dangerous-or the other way around.

 One big step you can take towards smarter shopping: familiarize yourself with common ingredients that may be harmful to your health, like parabens (a preservative) and triclosan (an antibacterial agent) and know in what products they are often found in.